geb/geb/doc/manual/src/chapters/100-reporting.md

 	}

 ### TestNG
-Class `geb.testng.GebReportingTest` uses [TestNG Listeners](http://testng.org/doc/documentation-main.html#testng-listeners), so if you are using TestNG version less than 6.0 you should add listener [`geb.testng.GebTestListener`](api/geb-testng/geb/testng/GebTestListener.html).
+Class `geb.testng.GebReportingTest` uses [TestNG Listeners](http://testng.org/doc/documentation-main.html#testng-listeners),
+so you can implement your own listener, which for example will be save reports only on fail tests:

+	class MyCustomListener extends TestListenerAdapter {

+		@Override
+		void onTestFailure(ITestResult tr) {
+			createReport(tr)
+		}

+		private void createReport(ITestResult tr) {
+			def testInstance = tr.testClass.getInstances(true).first()
+			if (testInstance instanceof GebReportingTest) {
+				testInstance.report(tr.method.methodName)
+			}
+		}
+	}

+And add your listener to the tests using the annotation, maven or gradle:

+With annotation:

+	@Listeners([MyCustomListener.class])
+	class MyTest {

+	}

-For Maven2:
+With Maven2:

 	<plugin>
 		<groupId>org.apache.maven.plugins</groupId>